 14. Play in mud and soil

 If you don’t have easy access to mud, no worries: Fill a 12″ pot with soil to play with.
-You might even combine gardening tasks by having your toddler play with and sift the soil before planting seeds to grow.
+You might even combine gardening tasks by having her play with and sift the soil before planting seeds to grow.

 15. Rip paper

 Put that junk mail to good use and show your 1 year old how to rip paper.
-The sounds and textures make for a fantastic and simple sensory activity using materials you likely have.
+The sounds and textures make for fantastic and simple sensory experiences using materials you likely have.

 Don’t have junk mail?
-Newspapers, magazines, and old wrapping paper work just as well.
+Newspapers, magazines, colored construction paper, and old wrapping paper work just as well.
 Consider it his practice for opening presents!

 16. Fill a tissue box

-Don’t toss (or really, recycle) your empty tissue box just yet!
-Instead, cut out any plastic covering the hole, and fill it with small, sensory items for your toddler to pull out.
-Offer him the box, shaking it so he can hear and guess what’s inside.
+Don’t recycle your empty tissue boxes just yet!
+Instead, fill them with small, sensory items for your toddler to pull out.
+Offer him a box, shaking it so he can hear and guess what’s inside.